The-Academic-Observatory/coki-oa-web/README.md

-The data available through the REST API is copyrighted by Curtin University and licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), except the data in the `description.text fields`.
+The data available through the REST API is copyrighted by Curtin University and licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), except the data in the `description.text` fields.
 These are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License), as they are derived from Wikipedia.

 ### Search